CesarLiu/apollo/docs/fortiss/build.md

 `bash docker/scripts/dev_into.sh`

-Now, inside the docker container, build Apollo using:
+Now, inside the docker container, build Apollo with gpu support using:

+ `bash apollo.sh build_gpu`

+ without gpu support,
- `bash apollo.sh build`
+ `bash apollo.sh build_cpu`

-**Note: ** calling `bash apollo.sh build_cpu` instead of `bash apollo.sh build`causes some erros, as opencv cannot be found.
+**Note: ** calling `bash apollo.sh build_cpu` instead of `bash apollo.sh build`causes some erros, as opencv cannot be found(not sure on 04.2024).
 Don't do it and stick to the plan build call.
-**Note: ** If you experience experience some weird stuff when building, clean all bazel directories using `bazel clean --expunge`
+**Note: ** If you experience experience some weird stuff when building, clean all bazel directories using `bazel clean --expunge` cleaning can be done via apollo.sh
+`bash apollo.sh clean -a`

 ## Fortiss MIQP Planner
+(TODO)
 In order to use the MIQP Planner (described in the publications [1](https://ieeexplore.ieee.org/document/9304743) and [2](https://ieeexplore.ieee.org/document/9304495), see [source code](https://github.com/bark-simulator/planner_miqp)), you need to build Apollo at the first time using

 `bash apollo.sh build_use_planner_miqp`.